isc-projects/kea/doc/sphinx/arm/install.rst

    Define the path to find the Boost headers.
 Normally this is not necessary.

- - ``--with-botan-config``
+ - ``--with-botan``
-   Specify the path to the botan-config script to build with Botan for cryptographic functions.
+   Specify the name of the Botan pkg-config library e.g. ``botan-2`` to build with Botan for cryptographic functions.
 It is preferable to use OpenSSL (see below).

  - ``--with-openssl``
    Use the OpenSSL cryptographic library instead of Botan.
 By default